 John Arthur, it is believed, married Elizabeth Ann Allcock in the Codnor Bethesda Chapel in 1911.
 On 11 June 1938 his daughter Helen married Police Constable Charles Sanforth Bennett from Coventry.
 The Grantham Journal of 18 June covered the event: “A Full Church at Hickling for Wedding of Miss Helen Salt.
 At St Luke’s church, Hickling, on Saturday, Mr Charles Sandford Bennett, of Coventry, was married to Miss Helen Salt, only daughter of Mr and Mrs JA Salt, of Turnpike farm, Hickling Pastures. … The ceremony attracted a good deal of interest, the church being filled.”
-In 1939 John and Elizabeth were still living at Turnpike Farm where John was a dairy farmer.
-There was another person at the address whose identity is concealed because they are still alive and this person may well be another child of the couple.
-No children of theirs were baptised in Hickling.
-An Alwyn Salt gave Helen a wedding present, so he may be her brother.
+In 1939 John and Elizabeth were still living at Turnpike Farm where John was a dairy farmer; also listed is their son, Alwyn Salt, (he is listed as giving his sister Helen a wedding present at the time of her marriage).

 Albert Davies Salt married Mary Oxby at Kinoulton on 24 October 1912.
 Albert was described as a grazier, as was Mary’s father.
 In 1938 Mary and others “contributed songs and sketches” at a pork pie tea organised by the Kinoulton women’s British Legion.
 In 1939 the family were living at Field Farm, Hickling Pastures, with their son John Richard.
 Albert was working as a dairy farmer, his wife assisted in the dairy and John Richard assisted his father.
 Albert was buried in Hickling in 1951, aged 67.
 As a young woman Margaret Wadkin had helped her brother Donnie, who ran a butcher’s business in Hickling.
 She recalled delivering meat to Albert’s house: “Mrs Salt always made me a cup of tea with a slice of cake and wanted to know all the news from the village”.
 In 1976, when Margaret Wadkin wrote her memoirs, Albert and Mary had died “a long while ago, but their only child, John lives at the farm with his family”.
 John married Janet B Taylor in Leicester in 1955 and they had two children, Richard A and Jennifer A. A descendent of this branch of the family still farms at Field Farm.